In this post, we will discuss briefly on leave encashment, events under which you can encash leaves, and tax computation.

 There is no fixed rule as to how many leaves you can carry forward and how many leaves you can encash.
 Every company has its own rules.
 Here are some options used for leave encashment calculation:

-- Basic and Dearness Allowance is considered for calculation of the amount.
+- Basic and Dearness Allowance is considered for the calculation of the amount.
 A percentage of Basic+DA can be considered.
-For example, 10% of BAsic + DA
+For example, 10% of Basic + DA

 Tax Implication on Leave encashment